Bonnie Wright

 Bonnie Francesca Wright (born 17 February 1991) is an English actress, filmmaker, and environmental activist.
 She is best known for her role as Ginny Weasley in the Harry Potter film series.

-Born in London, Wright made her professional acting debut in Harry Potter and the Philosopher's Stone (2001), portraying the role for ten years until the final film, Harry Potter and the Deathly Hallows – Part 2 (2011).
-Following the series, Wright appeared in a string of independent films, including Before I Sleep (2013), The Sea (2013), and After the Dark (2014); the films received mixed reviews.
+Born in London, Wright made her professional acting debut in Harry Potter and the Philosopher's Stone (2001), portraying the role of Ginny Weasley for ten years through Harry Potter and the Deathly Hallows – Part 2 (2011).
+Following this role, Wright appeared in a string of independent films, including Before I Sleep (2013), The Sea (2013), and After the Dark (2014); the films received mixed reviews.
 She made her stage debut as the lead in Peter Ustinov's The Moment of Truth at the Southwark Playhouse in 2013.

-Wright graduated from University of the Arts London in 2012 with a bachelor's degree in filmmaking.
-She subsequently founded her own production company, BonBonLumiere, and began to produce short films.
+After graduating from the London College of Communication in 2012 with a Bachelor of Arts in filmmaking, Wright founded her own production company, BonBonLumiere, and began to produce short films.
 Her first directorial project was the coming-of-age drama Separate We Come, Separate We Go (2012), starring David Thewlis, which was released at the Cannes Film Festival to critical acclaim.
 She directed Know Thyself (2016), starring Christian Coulson, and Sextant (2016), both of which featured landscape and emotion as themes.
 Wright's three-part series, Phone Calls, premiered at the Tribeca Film Festival in 2017.
 She released Medusa's Ankles (2018) starring Kerry Fox and Jason Isaacs, based on A. S. Byatt's The Matisse Stories.
 She has also directed music videos for artists Sophie Lowe, Pete Yorn, and Scarlett Johansson.

-Wright has gained recognition for her environmental activism; she is also an ambassador for the charities Greenpeace and Lumos.
+Wright is an ambassador for the Rainforest Alliance as well as the charities Greenpeace and Lumos.

 Early life and education

-Bonnie Francesca Wright was born on 17 February 1991 in the London Borough of Tower Hamlets, the second child of Sheila Teague and Gary Wright, owners of the jewellery company Wright & Teague.
-She attended Prior Weston Primary School and later the King Alfred School in North London for her secondary education.
-While on set, Wright kept with her studies with the help of a tutor, and attained three A-levels in art, photography and design technology.
+Bonnie Francesca Wright was born on 17 February 1991 in the London Borough of Tower Hamlets, the second child of Sheila Teague and Gary Wright, owners of the jewelry company Wright & Teague.
+Wright was raised a Christian.
+She attended Prior Weston Primary School and later the independent King Alfred School in Golders Green, North London for her secondary education.
+While on set, Wright kept up with her studies with the help of a tutor, and attained three A-levels in art, photography and design technology.

 She has stated that growing up on set contributed to her film knowledge and interest.
-During the filming of Harry Potter and the Deathly Hallows in 2009, she began attending the London College of Communication at University of the Arts London.
-In 2012, Wright graduated from university with a Bachelor of Arts degree in filmmaking.
+During the filming of Harry Potter and the Deathly Hallows in 2009, she began attending the London College of Communication at University of the Arts London; in 2012, Wright graduated with a Bachelor of Arts degree in filmmaking.